Causes of Vision Loss

 - Glaucoma — a disease that causes gradual damage to the optic nerve, the nerve that carries visual information from the eye to the brain.

-- Macular degeneration — a condition that affects the part of the retina responsible for sharp central vision and is the most common cause of legal blindness and vision impairment in people over 60.
+- Macular degeneration — a condition that affects the part of the retina responsible for sharp central vision and is a leading cause of permanent central vision loss in people over 65.

 - Cataracts — a clouding of the eye’s naturally clear lens.
 This most likely results with advancing age.

-You can find additional information about vision loss by visiting the following links and sites:
+You can find additional information about vision loss by exploring our website and by visiting the following links and sites:

 - Perkins School for the Blind